Modeling of mouse experiments suggests that optimal anti-hormonal treatment for breast cancer is diet-dependent: Simulation results

+On the other hand, alternating treatment is not a successful strategy (see Fig.~\ref{Fig_I3}).
 Finally, optimal AI treatment results in drug resistance as seen in Fig.~\ref{Fig_T3}.
 Initial tumor size reduction is followed by cell proliferation.
 Even though treatment is stopped earlier for CD than HFD (see Fig.~\ref{Fig_C1b}), it is not possible to eliminate resistance due to equal cell death and conversion terms in the model.

 A detailed picture of model variables is presented in Fig.~\ref{Fig_E3} and it reveals that treatment kills sensitive cells due to low estrogen level; but, then resistance occurs.